Oren Pinhassi

-Oren Pinhassi is an Israeli sculptor who lives and works in New York City.
+Oren Pinhassi (אורן פנחסי; born 1985) is a sculptor and installation artist who lives and works in New York City.
 Pinhassi is known for an approach to sculpting which creates a liminality between monuments and mundane objects.
 He often incorporates household objects, such as toothbrushes or plastic furniture coverings, paired with large scale work made from stone, sand, and bronze.
 His 2021 exhibition with Helena Anrather was titled Lone and Level, a line from Percy Bysshe Shelley's poem Ozymandias.

 Early life and education

 Pinhassi was born in Tel Aviv in 1985.
-He received a B.Ed.F.A. from Hamidrasha School of Art, Beit-Berl College in 2011, and a MFA from Yale University of Art in 2014.
+He received a B.Ed.F.A. from Hamidrasha School of Art, Beit-Berl College in 2011, and a MFA from Yale University Art Gallery (YUAG) in 2014.